 Worried about carpal tunnel surgery recovery?

-I’m Dr. Maik Zannakis (they call me “Dr. Z”) and I invented the Carpal Rx 15 years ago to save my wife from having surgery.
-She didn’t want to worry about carpal tunnel surgery recovery.
+I’m Dr. Maik Zannakis (my patients call me “Dr. Z”) and I invented the Carpal Rx 12 years ago to help my wife.
+Neither of us wanted to deal with carpal tunnel surgery recovery – as a neurologist: I know that surgery fails in about half of patients.

 Meet Dr. Zannakis